 Photo of the Year.
 We get up very early in the mornings to survey birds.
 Orpen Lakes Estates is a CVC property featuring a large mature forest.
 It’s home to many interesting species.
-Here you may overhear the melodic Winter Wren, catch a glimpse of the colorful Scarlet Tanager, or quietly listen for the buzzy song of the Black-throated Blue Warbler.
+Here you may overhear the melodic winter wren, catch a glimpse of the colourful scarlet tanager, or quietly listen for the buzzy song of the black-throated blue warbler.

 Follow us on Instagram for more great photos showcasing nature’s beauty.

 Credit Valley Conservation continues to monitor latest COVID-19 developments and is taking steps to keep our communities, vendors and staff safe.
 Please regularly visit our CVC website at cvc.ca for the most up-to-date event and service information.